 Vocational Education and Training programs are only available to students enrolled in a General pathway.
-Initially ATAR students are not able to enrol in VET programs.
 If timetabled VET programs have available spaces, ATAR pathway students may be considered for the program.

 Timetabled VET is chosen from the grid.
 Students may choose up to two VET courses; however, spaces in each course are limited.
 Students who need to reselect due to limited spaces will be advised as soon as possible.